kit-tm/PTP/README.md

 ## How to build

 PeerTorPeer uses the gradle build system.
-Run `gradle assemble` to compile the code.
+Run `./gradlew assemble` to compile the code.

-If you want to use eclipse run `gradle eclipse` to create proper `.classpath` and `.project` files.
+If you want to use eclipse run `./gradlew eclipse` to create proper `.classpath` and `.project` files.

 ## Tests

-Start `gradle test` to run the tests.
+Start `./gradlew test` to run the tests.

 You can also set up your own tor network for testing purposes and run the tests there.
 For this to work you need chutney (https://git.torproject.org/chutney.git).